 APA style in practice

 APA (American Psychological Association) focuses on when something was published.
 That is why it always puts the year in the in-text citation.
-In fast-moving fields, readers want to know quickly whether you are citing recent work or older studies.

 In-text examples: